- Was national secretary of the Students for a Democratic Society in the 1960s

 In 1974 Booth joined the American Federation of State, County and Municipal Employees (AFSCME).
 He initially worked to build Illinois AFSCME (Council 31), and then spent ten years as organizing director for AFSCME International.
 Today Booth serves as executive assistant to AFSCME president Gerald McEntee.

 In 1990 Booth participated in a Socialist Scholars Conference in New York City.
-He was a member of the Democratic Socialists of America at that time, and he remains a member to this day.
+He was a member of the Democratic Socialists of America at that time, and he remained a member for the rest of his life.

 In 2005 Booth served as an advisory committee member for "Tell the Story: The Chicago SNCC History Project, 1960-1965" -- a retrospective on the activities of the Student Nonviolent Coordinating Committee.
 The project was sponsored by the Chicago Area Friends of the SNCC.